Why Sell Warhol to Revolver Gallery?

 Why Sell Warhol Art to Revolver?

 1) Determining Fair Market Value – Market value for a Warhol changes on a weekly basis.
-Pieces are constantly being bought and sold in the marketplace, and they supply of them fluctuates at different times.
-A lot of sellers will call Art Galleries that frequently sell Andy Warhol and ask for retail pricing, expecting to be able to sell their works for that fee.
+Pieces are constantly being bought and sold in the marketplace, and the supply of them fluctuates.
+A lot of sellers will call Art Galleries that frequently sell Warhol and ask for retail pricing, expecting to be able to sell their works for that fee.
 While sales prices in galleries changes, this is not a fair representation of market value for a work you are trying to sell.
 Galleries have extensive contact lists, current collectors, and participate in expensive marketing to try and sell works at retail pricing.